Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Introduction

 Since the GFE estimator is a fixed-effects estimator, we perform a within-person comparison to estimate causal effects.
 This implies that our estimates can answer questions about how much a variable of interest affects the outcome trajectory of an individual.
 In our case, we estimate the joint event of an unwanted pregnancy followed by an abortion.
-Because our estimated effect size is very close to zero, we can reasonably conclude that this adverse life event does not change the mental health trajectory of an affected woman.\footnote{In principle it is also possible that an unwanted pregnancy is in itself a neutral event in terms of mental health costs.
-In that case, abortion restrictions would have no effect on mental health.
-However, in the context of other costs of abortion denials that have been documented in the literature, abortion restrictions would still have detrimental effects without improving mental health.} It implies that in the counterfactual where a woman is denied an abortion, we would expect a woman's mental health to deteriorate unless we were willing to assume that continuing the unwanted pregnancy would \emph{improve} her mental health trajectory.
-Thus, an abortion can make up for the (potentially) negative life event of an unwanted pregnancy as if it had never happened.
+Because our estimated effect is close to zero, we can reasonably conclude that this adverse life event does not change the mental health trajectory of an affected woman.\footnote{An unwanted pregnancy could also be a neutral event in terms of mental health costs.
+Then, abortion restrictions would not affect mental health.
+Due to other costs of denying an abortion documented in the literature, abortion restrictions would have detrimental effects without improving mental health.} It implies that in the counterfactual where a woman is denied an abortion, we would expect her mental health to deteriorate unless we were willing to assume that continuing the unwanted pregnancy would \emph{improve} her mental health trajectory.
+Thus, an abortion can make up for the (potentially) adverse life event of an unwanted pregnancy as if it had never happened.

 The GFE estimator requires the researcher to select the number of groups of time-varying unobserved heterogeneity.
-We employ several performance measures to select the correct number of groups and choose the GFE estimator with two groups as our main specification.\footnote{However, our main results are robust against including more than two groups.} The estimated unobserved mental health profiles differ considerably across groups in both scale and slope.
-While a majority of young women share an age profile of unobserved heterogeneity that is practically flat, about 6\% exhibit a profile that steeply increases with age.
-We interpret the profiles as the age-dependent, unobserved risk to develop mental health problems.
-This implies that the majority of women exhibit a low unobserved risk of getting a mental health diagnosis as they age.
-By contrast, a small but significant share of women has a mental health risk that is low at age 16 but sharply accumulates as these women get older.
+We employ several performance measures to select the correct number of groups and choose the GFE estimator with two groups as our main specification.
+The estimated unobserved mental health profiles differ considerably across groups in both scale and slope.
+While most young women share a relatively flat age profile of unobserved heterogeneity, about 6\% exhibit a profile that steeply increases with age.
+We interpret the profiles as the age-dependent, unobserved risk of developing mental health problems.
+This implies that the majority of women exhibit a low unobserved mental health risk as they age.
+By contrast, a small but significant share of women has a low mental health risk at age 16 that sharply accumulates as these women age.